 It is hoped that the constraints and reporting requirements introduced into this act will serve to ameliorate the worst aspects of the practice.
-The transparency best practices and contract best practices recommended by the Holders' Coalition for the most part have been included in this act, to the extent they were thought to be reasonable and appropriate and have been accepted as appropriate by the NAUPA Advisors to the Committee.
+The transparency best practices and contract best practices recommended by the Holders' Coalition for the most part have been included in this act, to the extent they were thought to be reasonable and appropriate.

-- (2) Before authorizing another person to conduct an examination, the administrator shall give the person to be examined prior demand; in a record, to file a report and deliver property that may be subject to this [act] not later than [60] days of receipt of the demand. - 35 that may be subject to this [act] not later than [60] days of receipt of the demand
+(2) Before authorizing another person to conduct an examination the administrator shall give the person to be examined prior demand, in a record, to file a report and deliver property that may be subject to this [act] not later than [60] days of receipt of the demand.

+33 Comment 34

-1 2 Comment 3 4 5 Before an examination can be commenced by a contractor, the person to be examined must be given notice and an opportunity to report and deliver abandoned property voluntarily.
-6 (d)(1) If the administrator contracts with another person to conduct an examination on 7 behalf of the administrator, the terms of the contract may provide for compensation of the person 8 based on a fixed fee, [or] hourly fee, [or contingent fee].
-9 Comment 10 11 12 13 14 15 If a state decides it wants to follow the lead of North Carolina, Illinois, and Virginia and prohibit the use of contingent fees in contracts with the third party examiners, it may do so by deleting the words "contingent fee" at the end of the first sentence of this subsection (4), and deleting everything following in this subsection (4), down to the last sentence and adjusting the following subsection as appropriate to reflect that decision.
-16 17 (2) NoA contingent fee arrangement shallmay not provide for a payment in excess of that 18 exceeds [10] percent of the amount or value of property paid or delivered as a result of an 19 examination.
-20 (3) NoA contingent fee may not be payable with respect to property paid or delivered to 21 the administrator under protest or that is the subject of pending litigation brought by a putative 22 holder until the protest is withdrawn or otherwise resolved, or the litigation has been finally 23 adjudicated resolved in favor of the administrator.
-24 (4) Any fee payable with respect to unreported securities shallmust be calculated based 25 on the fair market value of the securities as of the date they are turned over to the administrator 26 and shallmust be payable out of funds otherwise available to the administrator.
-27 Comment 28 29 30 31 32 33 Continuing to permit administrators to engage outside examiners to conduct examination on a contingent fee basis is a compromise between the demands of the holders and the expectations requirements of the administrators.
-The practice is surprising and disconcerting to most many people, particularly lawyers, when they first learn of it.
+Before an examination can be commenced by a contractor, the person to be examined must be given notice and an opportunity to report and deliver abandoned property voluntarily.

+(d)(1) If the administrator contracts with another person to conduct an examination on behalf of the administrator, the terms of the contract may provide for compensation of the person based on a fixed fee, [or] hourly fee, [or contingent fee].

+If a state decides it wants to follow the lead of North Carolina, Illinois, and Virginia and prohibit the use of contingent fees in contracts with the third party examiners, it may do so by deleting the words "contingent fee" at the end of the first sentence of this subsection (4), and deleting everything following in this subsection (4), down to the last sentence and adjusting the following subsection as appropriate to reflect that decision.

+- (2) No contingent fee arrangement shall provide for a payment in excess of [10] percent of the amount or value of property paid or delivered as a result of an examination. - (3) No contingent fee may be payable with respect to property paid or delivered to the administrator under protest or that is the subject of pending litigation brought by a putative holder until the protest is withdrawn or otherwise resolved, or the litigation has been finally adjudicated in favor of the administrator. - (4) Any fee payable with respect to unreported securities shall be calculated based on the fair market value of the securities as of the date they are turned over to the administrator and shall be payable out of funds available to the administrator.

+Continuing to permit administrators to engage outside examiners to conduct examinations on a contingent fee basis is a compromise between the demands of the holders and the expectations of the administrators.
+The practice is surprising and disconcerting to most people, particularly lawyers, when they first learn of it.
 It is hoped that with the new reporting and transparency provisions, over time the administrators will develop the capability and capacity to perform examinations without having to rely on outside examiners, and it will no longer be thought to be necessary to resort to the practice.